sibusharma-DA/HR-analysis-Dashboard/README.md

 # HR-analysis-Dashboard

-📊 HR Data Analysis Dashboard
-A data-driven interactive dashboard to explore and analyze HR metrics for better decision-making in workforce management.

-🔹 Short Description
+📊 Short Description
-An interactive HR dashboard designed to track and visualize key metrics such as employee attrition, hiring trends, department-wise headcount, and average salary.
-It enables data-driven HR decisions through insightful visuals.
+An interactive HR dashboard developed in Power BI to monitor employee presence, work-from-home (WFH), and sick leave (SL) trends across a defined period.
+This dashboard provides HR teams and managers with actionable insights to improve attendance tracking, manage remote work, and identify absentee patterns.

 🛠️ Tech Stack

-Power BI – for dashboard creation and data visualization
+Power BI – for building dynamic visual reports and data visuals

-Microsoft Excel – for data preprocessing and transformation
+Microsoft Excel – as the primary data source (raw attendance logs)

-DAX (Data Analysis Expressions) – for custom calculations and KPIs
+DAX – for calculated fields like % Present, % WFH, and % SL

-Power Query – for data cleaning and shaping
+Power Query – for data transformation and cleansing

 🔗 Data Source
-Employee Master Data (CSV/Excel format)

-Attrition and Hiring Reports

-Salary and Department Records

-Attendance Logs (if applicable)
+Employee attendance logs with daily status (P, WFH, SL, HPL, HML, etc.)

+Date-wise records of employee presence

+Department, employee name, and attendance types

+Excel format file covering multiple weeks

 ✨ Features Highlight
-Interactive filters by department, gender, education, and job role

-Attrition analysis with yearly and department-wise breakdown

-Headcount and hiring trend visuals

-Salary distribution analysis

-Clean UI/UX design for easy interpretation

-Dynamic cards for key KPIs (Total Employees, Attrition Rate, Avg.
-Salary)
+KPIs: Overall % Present, % Work From Home, % Sick Leave

+Visual trendlines showing daily/weekly % changes over time

+Breakdown of attendance by Day of the Week

+Employee-level summary table with sortable columns

+Date range filters and slicers for dynamic time analysis

+Heatmap table to track individual daily attendance at a glance

+Corporate branding and color-coded metrics for clean presentation

+📊 Project Summary (For Resume)
+Created an HR Analytics Dashboard using Power BI, based on Excel attendance data.
+The dashboard includes key metrics like % Present, WFH %, and SL %, with time series visualizations and filters for interactive exploration.
+Leveraged Power Query for data preparation and DAX for calculating trends and metrics.
+This project demonstrates proficiency in Power BI, HR reporting, and performance monitoring, aligning with real-world data analyst responsibilities in workforce analytics.